lemonkat/music_generator/readme.md

-### A set of computer programs for computer-generating music, originally titled _The Sounds Of Your Unemployment_.
+A set of programs for algorithmically generating music in the style of classical piano.
+First implemented using deterministic algorithms, now working on a transformer neural network that will hopefully sound better.

+It was originally titled ironically “The Sounds Of Your Unemployment” to imply that the livelihood of human musicians may be threatened, but as you can hear it’s “not quite” good.

 ![example screenshot](images/screenshot1.png)